VladimirSimonovski1/Selenium_Cucumber_Tests/README.md

 - **bracket pair colorizer**, a customizable extension for colorizing matching brackets
 - **code spell checker**, spelling checker for source code
 - **vscode-icons**, icons for VSCode
+- **cucumberautocomplete**, easy navigation from feature file to their implementation(step definitions)

 ### How to run the tests: